-- Consent form - Participant contact details (for the day 90 follow-up) - Prescription chart ('active or sham') (anonymised) - Any clinical neuroimaging reports for all clinical brain scans done during 90-day follow-up period (anonymised) - Participant-specific file notes if applicable (anonymised) - Scan data for the baseline CT should be uploaded via the database (encrypted DICOM data).
+- Consent form - Participant contact details (for the day 90 follow-up) - Any clinical neuroimaging reports for all clinical brain scans done during 90-day follow-up period (anonymised) - Participant-specific file notes if applicable (anonymised) - Scan data for the baseline CT should be uploaded via the database (encrypted DICOM data).
 If scans cannot be uploaded, please post to us on a CD (anonymised).